lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: With a smile he said, you want to work on trendy things ?

-M: I was just calm, don't know what to say.
+M: I was just calm and was smiling, don't know what to say.
+(I felt that professor was just pulling my leg and it was more of joke)

 I1: As you are applying for a research position, we expect you to be good with fundamental topics.
 So let's start with linear algebra.